decode-detroit/apollo/README.md

 In the future, additional options such as changing media to a different channel, swapping channel position, etc., will be added based on our own needs.
 If you are using Apollo and have a specific feature you need, feel free to send us an email and we'll do our best to make it a priority.

+## Realtime Backup

+If you would like realtime backup of the media playlist for intant recovery, install a Redis server on your machine.
+The most up-to-date instructions for installing Redis can be found here: https://redis.io/.

+The default configuration should work just fine, and Minerva will update the settings to make sure every change is written to the disk.
+To connect to the backup server, use the commandline option -b or --backup.
+The typical server location is redis://127.0.0.1:6379.

 ## Raspberry Pi-like Systems (ARM)

 It's possible to run Apollo on less-capible systems!
 For example, a Raspberry Pi 4 can manage audio very well, and plays video acceptably (with a small delay at the start of each).